devnikop/cinemaddict/Readme.md

 # Cinemaddict
-> Simple project to create a list of films for later viewing.
+> Study project to create a list of films for later viewing.

 ![Preview screenshot](./readme_assets/preview.jpg)